kevcodez/kevcodez-blog/docs/posts/2020-02-02-elastic-heartbeat-uptime-latency-monitoring/README.md

 On top of that, Kibana offers great visualization.

-What are we going to learn:
+We are going to learn:

 - Basic configuration and concepts of Heartbeat
 - Running Heartbeat locally or via Docker
 - Packaging your own Dockerfile
 - Visualizing your data in Kibana
+- Alerting downtimes using Kibana Watchers and Slack

-Check out the second part, [alerting uptime with Kibana watchers](/posts/2020-02-02-alerting-kibana-uptime).
+This is a two-parts series, check out the second part, [alerting uptime with Kibana watchers](/posts/2020-02-02-alerting-kibana-uptime).

 ## Configuration